rockettheme/docs/Docs/magento/start/install_magento.md

 The final area of this page is the **Session Storage Options** which determines where session data will be saved.
 You can choose either the **File System** or the **Database**.

-Once you've set all the options as you would like them, click **Continue**.
+Once you have set all the options as you would like them, click **Continue**.

 ### Create Admin Account
 ![][install5]